 - We will work with your doctor to speed your return to work.

 - If your doctor restricts your physical activity, we will try to match the restrictions with temporary modified duty.

 - Modified duty will enable you to recover on the job and maintain your regular wages.

-Identify light-duty tasks
+Step 5: Identify light-duty tasks

-Be prepared in the event of an injury, and identify these tasks when establishing your modified-duty program.
+Be prepared in the event of an injury, and identify light-duty tasks when establishing your modified-duty program.
 Look for tasks currently being covered by employees or that need to be accomplished.
 (Your claims adjuster can help with any local regulatory requirements.)